All you need to do is to click here to go to our Downloads page.

-Trading Standards have assessing a selection of these machines and are currently in the process of contact importers of any equipment which doesn’t comply with EU safety regulations.
+Trading Standards have assessed a selection of these machines and are currently in the process of contacting importers of any equipment which doesn’t comply with EU safety regulations.

 It requires some experience to spot dangerous incubators but there are a few things to look for when buying an incubator which should raise concerns:

 If you have bought an egg incubator recently which you are concerned about please contact your local Trading Standards office – and the supplier you purchased the incubator from, informing them of Trading Standards’ on-going investigation.